google-research/big_vision/big_vision/configs/proj/paligemma/README.md

   sequence length 512.

 ### Transfers results and checkpoints

+(DOCCI only available for PaliGemma 2, others only available for PaliGemma)

 We provide checkpoints transferred to most of the tasks we evaluated transfer on, see the [kaggle page](https://www.kaggle.com/models/google/paligemma).